ballerina-platform/ballerina-dev-website/learn/guides/publishing-packages-to-ballerina-central.md

 bal new hello --template lib
 ```

-This will create a new Ballerina package with a `hello` function.
-The `bal new` command generates the below for a library package:
+This will create the `Ballerina.toml` file, the `hello.bal` source file and the `Package.md`.
+For more information on these files, see [Package Layout](/learn/organizing-ballerina-code/package-layout/).

 ```bash
 cd hello